Fencing For Dogs

 The dog had started to develop bruising around his groin area when he returned home from North Wales. “his bloods and his liver enzymes were through the roof.”

-Snake bites in dogs are uncommon in the UK but they can occur, particularly in spring and summer and interestingly between 3pm and 4pm in the afternoon when the adders are most active.
+Dog adder bites and even other snake bites in dogs are uncommon in the UK but they can occur, particularly in spring and summer and interestingly between 3pm and 4pm in the afternoon when the adders are most active.

 You can identify an adder as a greyish snake, with a dark and very distinct zig-zag pattern down its back, and a red eye.
 Males tend to be more silvery-grey in colour, while females are more light or reddish-brown.